Developer Guide

 and listing all archived cases.

-will be notified that the program’s state is the Home
+and the StateManager will be notified that the program’s state is the Home section now.

 Design consideration: